bibleexchange/courses/_church-history/en/600_modern-church/modern-church.md

 ### Charles Finney (AD 1792—1875)

 Charles Finney was in the forefront of a great American revival.
-In the early 1820's Finney preached Gospel meetings in NY that stirred a second flame of revival fires.
-Finney was a man of faith and a fiery evangelist of the Gospel.
+In the early 1820's Finney preached Gospel meetings in New York that stirred a second flame of revival fires.
 Finney has been referred to as "America's foremost evangelist."

 ### D. L. Moody (AD 1837—1899)